hiqsol-attic/hiam/docs/Usage.md

 - `state`
 - `scope` (available scopes: email, profile, roles)

+### Prefer signup

+When it is known that users to be sent to authorization are new then nonempty `prefer_signup` GET parameter can be added to authorization code request.
+Then not authorized users will be redirected to signup page instead of login.

 ## Access token request

 Access token request uses standard OAuth2 parameters: